McTavishLab/extensiphy/README.md

 - Threads should be obvious but interacts with [Phycorder runs] by dictating how many threads are given to each program IN AN INDIVIDUAL Run
   - So if you had 5 runs going at a time and you assigned 4 threads per run, this requires 20 threads in order to run.

+Creating a starting tree!
+You need a tree and alignment with any number of taxa in order to update these with new taxa. gon_phyling.sh is a simple pipeline to de novo assemble reads before using parsnp for loci selection and finally phylogenetic inference.

+To test gon_phyling.sh, run:
+./gon_phyling.sh ./sample_gon_phyling.cfg

 !!!
 If all you have is raw reads and you need to create a starting tree:
 1. Run name_parser.py on your reads.
 2. Move some fraction of your reads to a new folder for assembly and starting tree inference.